ansleybrown1337/lysimeter-analysis/README.md

     - after changing nse's to detect manually first then automatically, the cumulative values are now 1500!
 This is a huge error that needs to be fixed.
         - this only occurs on the streamlit app, but not when ran via terminal.
 This is likely due to the way the streamlit app is handling the data.
         - I need to integrate some sort of resetting each time the user click's run analysis, or similar.
+        - 5 Sep 2024: discovered aggregation occured before interpolation.
+Going to reverse this then check again.
 - run code through linting and make sure it's all clean
 - Perform analysis for 2022 data and compare to Lane's analysis results!
     - results 28 Aug 2024: